 At Blundeston CEVC Primary School, we aim to foster a "habit of reading widely and often, for both pleasure and information" in all our children, regardless of ability or gender (DfE).
 We believe our English curriculum, including our phonics and reading provision, equips our children to achieve this goal throughout their time with us, enabling them to flourish.

-Our refurbished library has provided us with a fantastic space and resource to support the aim that reading is the cornerstone of education at our school.
-Our Librarians (children from Year 2 upwards) ensure the library is open at playtimes and lunchtimes for children to come along and read for pleasure.
+Our library provides us with a fantastic space and resource to support our belief that reading is the cornerstone of education.
+Our librarians (children from Year 2 upwards) ensure the library is open at playtimes and lunchtimes for children to come along and read for pleasure.

 All classes have the opportunity to hear and study a wide range of longer stories from our rich and varied literary history which are appropriate for their age group.

 All children in the school benefit from carefully planned Shared Reading sessions, which immerse children in rich texts.
 The school has mapped out a progressive route, across the age groups, of reading skills that children need to learn and embed throughout their Blundeston school journey.
 These progressive skills generally fit into the areas of: Vocabulary, Inference, Prediction, Explanations, Retrieval of information and Summarising.
 We use the phrase "VIPERS" to remind children of these key skills.

 Based on teacher assessments, usually from Year 2, children will become members of the Accelerated Reader programme.
 This programme underpins independent reading in Key Stage 2, as it helps children and parents to understand their reading level and ensures children are reading highly appropriate books.
 Three to four times a year, children take a computerised assessment which calculates an appropriate reading range or Z.P.D.
 (Zone of Proximal Development).
 With all books in the school labelled with a reading level, children are highly motivated and instantly know where to look for appropriate texts.
 Once children have finished a book, they take a quiz to help them recognise how well they have understood it.